AurelioAlfons/PokeSim/README.md

 ---

 This repo is my attempt at creating a small Pokémon battle simulator that focuses on **Gen 4 Pokémon only** at the beginning.
+Since then, it has grown into a full team builder with account-based saved teams, though Gen 4 is still the only generation supported.

 ---